Build It Solar -- free plans for hundreds of solar projects

 Water (catching it, saving it, treating it, using less of it, reusing it)

-DIY projects to harvest rainwater, reduce water use, and reuse water.
+DIY projects you can build to harvest rainwater, reduce water use, and reuse water.

 I suppose that the only thing we waste more of than energy is water, and the consequences are probably just as bad -- maybe worse.
 Here are some practical ways to get started changing that.